LEGO-Robotics/LEGO-Robotics/Competitions/FIRST-LEGO-League/2021-2022-Cargo-Connect/Explore/Teams/AA-Robotics/Sessions/README.md

 Work on [Session 6](Session-06) and [Session 7](Session-07).

-Record a video summarizing Core Values: Teamwork, Inclusion, Innovation, Fun, Discovery & Impact:
+Record a video summarizing Core Values:

 - __Discovery__ (@ArianaLuongPham):
   - understand what products are transported from & to our community